HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - Have Active Commendations (Recommended).

 #### Senior Specialist (SSPC)
 Senior Specialists are individuals who have proven themselves to be capable of leading others without a second thought.
-Senior Specialists unlock the ability to host Cadet Stage 3 events on their own.
+Senior Specialists unlock the ability to host Cadet Tours on their own.
 How to obtain:
 - Fulfill the previous requirements
 - Demonstrate that you can lead others